-- 4.1 Parking standards are not provided for mixed-use sites.
-Parking provision for such developments will be calculated on a site by site basis, and assessed via the TA process. - 4.2 Mixed-use sites share parking and provision can be reduced below that required for each individual land use component.
-This takes account of linked trips on site and the fact that time profiles of car parking demand will vary according to use.
-Over-provision should be avoided. - 4.3 Research(4) shows that trip rates for retail parks are significantly lower than the sum of the individual land use components.
+- 4.1 Exact parking standards are not provided for mixed-use sites.
+Parking provision for such developments should be calculated on a site by site basis, and assessed via the TA process. - 4.2 As a starting point, parking requirements for each individual land-use should be calculated, incorporating the reductions allowed by residential and non-residential Accessibility Zones.
+However, this is merely a starting point as mixed-use sites offer great potential for different land-uses to share parking provision.
+This means that overall parking could be reduced significantly below the accumulated demand of each individual land use on-site.
+An assessment should be undertaken to take account of linked trips on site and the fact that time profiles of car parking demand will vary according to use. - 4.3 It is expected that parking provision on mixed-use sites would be below the accumulated demand of each individual land-use's requirements from Tables 4 and 6, however, if that is deemed inappropriate by a TA, the Council would would seek parking provision in line with the lower end of the percentages in Tables 4 and 6.
+As an additional method of reducing parking provision, residential parking on mixed-use sites should be predominantly unallocated to maximise the opportunity to share parking spaces between different land-uses.
+Developers are advised to submit a Parking Management Plan to show how shared parking will work. - 4.4 Research(4) shows that trip rates for retail parks are significantly lower than the sum of the individual land use components.
 Linked trip-making can reduce parking demand by up to 50% and a reduction of 25% appears readily attainable.
 A similar pattern will apply to mixed leisure developments.
-Developers should demonstrate such effects in their TAs. - 4.4 Single land use sites that have multiple functions e.g. schools used for community purposes outside of the school day raise similar issues to be addressed through TAs.
-In these instances, consideration should be given to the use of dual purpose surfaces such as school playing areas doubling as car parks if occasional overspill parking is envisaged.
+Developers should demonstrate such effects in their TAs. - 4.5 Single land use sites that have multiple functions e.g. schools used for community purposes outside of the school day raise similar issues to be addressed through TAs.
+In these instances, consideration should be given to the use of dual purpose surfaces such as school playing areas doubling as car parks if occasional overspill parking is envisaged. - 4.6 Where a new use is being added to an existing site, parking provision should be based on the parking requirements of the site as a whole.
+Parking requirements should not just be based on the needs of the individual land-use being introduced to the site.
+For example, if adding residential properties to a site with existing offices, the applicant should look to provide a quantum of new parking spaces that, in combination with existing levels of parking, meets the demand of the existing and proposed uses.
+The overall parking requirements should take account of the new Accessibility Zones and should assess the opportunity for shared parking as a way of reducing levels of parking on-site.